youknowriad/react-graphql-redux/README.md

 // ...
 ```

-But, to be able to use the refresh helpers provided by the library `refreshWhenExpired`, make sure to include the `graphReducer` to your store.
+But, to be able to use the refresh helpers provided by the library (like `refreshWhenExpired`), make sure to include the `graphReducer` to your store.

 ```js
 import { graphReducer } from 'react-graphql-redux';